 LOOPS Segment: A part of an end-to-end path covered by a single instance of the LOOPS protocol, the sub-path between the LOOPS Ingress and the LOOPS Egress.
+Several LOOPS segments may be encountered on an end-to-end path, with or without intervening routers.

+LOOPS Ingress:

-LOOPS Ingress: The node that forwards data packets and forward information into the LOOPS segment, potentially performing retransmission and forward error correction based on acknowledgements and measurements received from the LOOPS Egress.
+The node that forwards data packets and forward information into the LOOPS segment, potentially performing retransmission and forward error correction based on acknowledgements and measurements received from the LOOPS Egress.